 - In a low interest rate environment, the margins between CD interest and traditional savings are not high.

 - You lose access to your money for the full term of the CD, or face a penalty for withdrawal.

 - You cannot make regular contributions to build up savings, and instead must deposit a lump sum at the start of your CD’s term.

 - Know what type of CD you’re considering.
 Some types carry more risk than traditional CDs.

 - Your interest earnings are taxable income (this is true for any deposit account).

-In a Low Interest Rate Environment, Is a CD Worth It?
+Is a CD Worth It?